 Save and close the file.
 Restart the apache service for the changes to take effects:

 Step 6.
-Configuring the ports in firewall for Nextcloud.
+Configuring the ports in the firewall for Nextcloud.

 Modify firewall rules in order to allow access for visitors:

-Finally, configure SELinux in permissive mod using below command:
+Finally, configure SELinux in permissive mode using the below command: